Drewson/Inhabitent/themes/inhabitent/README.md

-# RED Starter
+#Inhabitent Wordpress Theme

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress starter theme for a fictitious camping supplies company.

-## Installation

-### 1. Download me (don't clone me!)

-Then add me to your `wp-content` directory.

-### 2. Rename the `redstarter` directory

-Make sure that the theme directory name is project appropriate!
+#Installation

-### 3. Install the dev dependencies
+#Install the dev dependencies

-Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.
+Run npm install inside your theme directory next to install the node modules you'll need for Gulp, etc.

-### 4. Update the proxy in `gulpfile.js`
+Update the proxy in gulpfile.js

-Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `inhabitent.dev` to the appropriate localhost URL).
+Be sure to update your gulpfile.js with the appropriate URL for the Browsersync proxy (so change inhabitent.dev to the appropriate localhost URL).

+#Stretch goals implemented

+-Added dashicons to customize the CPT menu items in the WP admin menu -Included a custom screenshot for my theme
+-Styled the header differently on the About and Home pages. *Did not add jquery to make it appear on scroll.

+#Learning Outcomes

+-Learned the importance of oragnizing SASS correctly from the beginning.
+I started by adding most of my new css to the bottom of the sass partial, and it came back to bite me again and again, because it made things harder to find.

+-Gained an understanding of how PHP  works, and its differences from JavaScript.
+It's differences in syntax, and how its embeded were hard to overcome, but in the end many of the similar skills transfered over.

+-Learned how to deal with a larger file structure.
+Makes me understand just how crucial being organized is.
+Easy to read code is so much less stressful.

+-Learned a lot about git, and the importance of committing constantly.
+I was able to solve a couple big problems, because I was able to compare the changes I did in a previous commit.